-Crusades were a vitally important event of the Middle Ages.
+The Crusades were a vitally important event of the medieval period.
 It marked the most widespread and long-lasting conflict along religious lines between the Christian and Muslim worlds.

 In many ways, European understanding of the Muslim world and the view of the Orient also came to be based on the often-fictional and exaggerated accounts penned by the Crusaders.

-The Crusades had a very significant impact on Medieval Europe.
-It created a unified Christian identify for Europeans, at least for a limited period of time.
-It also opened up means to foster trade, communication and more comprehensive relations between different European nations.
+It also opened up means to foster trade, communication, and more comprehensive relations between different European nations.

-It also brought Muslims and Christians into a long and persistent contact, allowing both sides to study, know and understand the other.
-On the Muslim side, Crusades helped in the rise of the Ayyubid dynasty
+It also brought Muslims and Christians into a long and persistent contact, allowing both sides to study, know and understand each other.
+On the Muslim side, the Crusades helped in the rise of the Ayyubid dynasty

 Crusades were religious wars between Christians and Muslims.
 As such, these wars created a permanent sense of animosity between the two sides.
 These wars demonstrated for many that the religious ideals of the two rivals could not be reconciled.

-We hope you enjoyed this comprehensive article on the Crusades in the middle ages, this article answers many questions that we are asked such as
+We hope you enjoyed this comprehensive article on the Crusades during the middle ages, this article was written in response to the many questions we are asked about the Crusades!